ABHILASH-KUMAR-MEHTA/snake-game/README.md

   - `routes`: Contains the routes of the application
 - `.env`: Environment variables file
 - `yarn.lock` and `package.json`: Manages the dependencies of the application
-- `vercel.json`: Manages the vercel deployment config.

-## Credits

-This application was developed by [Mohammed Khushab Alam](https://github.com/khushab).